There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 - Fundraising is expensive as crowdfunding platforms may charge heavy fees.

-- The funds may not be available on time or inadequate quantity to properly develop and launch the project.
+- The funds may not be available on time or are inadequate quantity to properly develop and launch the project.

 Tips to choose the most suitable App monetization model